Kiuwan logo

 Perl Language

-Due to its flexibility, Perl is often used as a glue language to join different components together.
-It is also used in appsec as it allows developers to quickly and easily develop secure applications.
+Due to its flexibility, Perl is often used as a glue language to join different components.
+It is also used in appsec, allowing developers to develop secure applications quickly and easily.

 Despite its age, Perl remains widely used in appsec due to its flexibility and ease of use.
 Its most common applications include system scripting, web development, and appsec.
-Furthermore, it is still widely utilized in legacy applications, such as banking and finance systems.
+Furthermore, it is still widely used in legacy applications like banking and finance systems.

 Advantages of Legacy Languages